KasonChan/functionaltoolbox/Patterns/Patterns.md

                   ...)
 ```

-Instead of using subtypes to implement specific suboperations, use *functional
+Instead of using subtypes to implement specific suboperations, use **functional
-composition* and higher-order functions.
+composition** and higher-order functions.
+In OOP, use
-In OOP, use *replace dependency injection* to inject suboperations into a class,
+**replace dependency injection** to inject suboperations into a class,
-rather than using *template method* and subclassing.
+rather than using **template method** and subclassing.
 This helps prevent code
-duplication. *Composition* does better job of making an API explicit.
+duplication. **Composition** does better job of making an API explicit.

-### Replace Strategy
+### Replace strategy

 Strategy consists of an interface that represents some algorithm such as
 validation logic or sorting routine, implementations of interface, and the
 clients that use the objects.
-It is also known as *policy*.
+It is also known as **policy**.
 Its intent to
 define an algorithm in abstract terms so it can be implemented in several
 different ways, and to allow it to be injected into clients so it can be used
 across several different clients.